1 PRE-ENTRY TAX PLANNING

 - present in the State for a period of 280 days or more in the current and previous tax year, subject to the provision that where a person is present here for 30 days or less they will not be regarded as resident in that tax year.

-2.5 To what extent is nationality relevant in determining liability to taxation in your jurisdiction?
+2.5 To what extent is nationality relevant in determining liability to taxation in Ireland?

 2.6 If nationality is relevant, how is it defined for taxation purposes?